d-shap/form-model-binding-html/README.md

 The final source HTML can be obtained with the headless Internet Browsers or with the real Internet Browsers.
 **HtmlUnit** is an example of the headless Internet Browser.
 To work with the real Internet Browsers **Selenium WebDriver** can be used.
-Also real Internet Browsers can work in headless mode.
+Also the real Internet Browsers can work in headless mode.

 ## HtmlUnit example
 ```